paypal/fullstack-phone/README.md

 ##### `phoneHandler.getCountryCodeForRegion(regionCode)`

-Given a `regionCode` (assuming metadata has already been loaded for that region), return its country calling code as a number type.
+Return a country calling code as a number, given a `regionCode` string (assuming metadata has already been loaded for that region).

 ##### Example